-Becoming a parent is not easy for anyone, but it’s particularly challenging for rangatahi, who are still developing mentally, physically and emotionally themselves and trying to find their way in the world.
+Becoming a parent is not easy for anyone, but it’s particularly challenging for rangatahi (young people), who are still developing mentally, physically and emotionally themselves and trying to find their way in the world.

 Taking on the responsibility of a child at a young age may require extra support and encouragement – both emotional and financial.